Arabian smooth-hound

 The Arabian smooth-hound (Mustelus mosis) is a houndshark of the family Triakidae.
-It is found on the continental shelves of the tropical western Indian Ocean, from the Red Sea and East Africa to the Maldives, India, and Sri Lanka, between latitudes 30 and 7°N, at depths between 20 and 250 m.
+It is found on the continental shelves of the tropical western Indian Ocean, from the Red Sea, the Persian Gulf, and East Africa to the Maldives, India, and Sri Lanka, between latitudes 30 and 7°N, at depths between 20 and 250 m.
 It can reach a length of 1.5 m.